 415 Pacific Coast Highway

 It might sound too obvious to point out a water feature at the beach, but Santa Monica’s public beach house has a free and inviting splash patio.
 Although there’s no shade here, the patio does have several tables and chairs that make it a good spot for a picnic lunch.
-Be warned, though, that there is a pool on the other side of the fence that costs $10 – or a beach, of course, that’s free!
+Be warned, though, that there is a pool on the other side of the fence that costs $10 for adults, $4 for kids – or a beach, of course, that’s free!

 Pacific Park – Glendale